EllaTheCat/dopamine-2024/README.md

 ## What's in it for you?

 Take whatever you want, but please give me attribution for my work and attribute others for theirs.
-Abide by the license is all you must do but be kind and considerate pkease.
+Abide by the LICENSE is all you must do but be kind and considerate please.
 If this project helps you or someone you know in any way with accessibility or Parkinson's my imposter syndrome would like to know.